 - Bring fresh air into your home.
 Opening the windows in your home in the early morning and late afternoon allows for more air to flow through your home, helping to reduce the buildup of noxious odors.
 Energy and Heat Recovery ventilators can bring fresh air into your home by using an efficient transfer of heat and moisture.

 - Control Dry Air.
 Dry air can make your home both uncomfortable and unhealthy.
 A whole-home humidifier can help.
-They are installed as part of your home’s heating and cooling system and automatically deliver the perfect amount of humidified air, not just to one room, but every room throughout your whole house.
+They are installed as part of your home’s heating and cooling system while automatically delivering the perfect amount of humidified air throughout your complete space.

 - Control Excess Humidity.
-Excess moisture in your home can cause, musty odors, make you uncomfortable.
-It can also impact the health of your family, the longevity of your home’s structure and even your energy usage.
+Excess moisture in your home can cause musty odors, make you uncomfortable, and damage your home.
+It can also impact the health of your family!
 Whole-home dehumidifiers remove excess humidity from your home and run more efficiently than portables.
+The life expectancy of a whole home dehumidifier is also three times as long as a portable dehumidifier.

-Quality is what we do for Metro Milwaukee
+Quality is what we do for The Greater Milwaukee Area

 Air quality is our specialty at Quality Heating.
 Since 1961, we’ve been proud to serve Southeast Wisconsin and have earned the reputation of being a leader in our field.
 To experience our high-quality work and customer-oriented service, contact us today by using the online contact form or by calling us at (262) 786-4450.
 Our emergency services are available 24-7.